ihor-delta/ex-ethics/README.md

 ## What is stability?

+Stability implies the presence of a certain unchangeable structure of the system, which will lead to the stable nature of its functioning.
+In my opinion, the achievement of such a structure of society is an indicator of the achievement of the common good, which will be the basis for achieving stability of its (society’s) representatives.

 ## Tendency to Change

 Reality have a tendency to change even without the effectual participation of the researcher.